vitordarela/counter-strike-image-tracker/README.md

 ## 📝 Notes

 - **No serverless API**: Everything is served statically to avoid size limits
+- Large JSON files are loaded from GitHub Raw if not available locally (fallback mechanism)
 - Images from `public/static/panorama/` folder are served directly by Vercel CDN
 - JSONs (`images_inventory.json` and `images_market.json`) point to Steam CDN
 - Images are cached for 1 year for better performance